It’s 4:35 pm. You’re exhausted. Drained is more like it.

 Mess creates stress (I learned this from tennis icon Andre Agassi who said he wouldn’t let anyone touch his tennis bag because if it got disorganized, he’d get distracted).
 So clean out the clutter in your office to get more done.

 There are other benefits to a clean office:

 - It brings closure to the day.
-By tidying up, you are putting to rest the melee of a day’s activity.
-It feels good, and provides an appropriate stopping point.
+By tidying up, you’re putting to rest the melee of a day’s activity.
+It feels good and provides an appropriate stopping point.

 - It creates a sense of renewal and energy the following day.
 The biggest upside of a clean office is the fresh start the next day.
 You walk into a clean office, and you’re ready to kill it with productivity.

 It’s time to reclaim the end of your workday.
-Once you do, you’ll be able to reclaim the beginning of the workday.
-And by doing that, you’ll be able to gain productive mastery over your entire day.
+Once you do, you’ll be able to reclaim the beginning of the workday—and that means you’ll gain productive mastery over your entire day.

 It’s time to seriously get things done.